South Melbourne vs Geelong (1886 VFA season): Background

 At the time, the VFA premiership was an unofficial title conferred by the press, and by convention it went to the club which lost the fewest premiership matches.
 The 4 September match had been arranged between secretaries at the start of the year, and the season still had a month to run after the match – but such was the two clubs' dominance over all others that it was considered a foregone conclusion that this match would decide the premiership.
 These combined circumstances meant that public interest in the match was unprecedented, and it was considered the most important match in Australian rules football history up to that point.

-The two clubs had met once earlier in the season, on 26 June at Corio Oval in a drawn match; South Melbourne took the early lead, and Geelong kicked two goals in the final quarter to secure a draw, Geelong 3.5 drew South Melbourne 3.10.
+The two clubs had met once earlier in the season, on 26 June at Corio Oval in a drawn match; South Melbourne took the early lead, and Geelong kicked two goals in the final quarter to secure a draw.
+The home side, Geelong, finished with 3.5 to the visitors' 3.10.
 There was bad blood arising from the match: the South Melbourne team had arrived late after stopping in the town after their train arrived, resulting in the match being shortened by 20 minutes; in a dispute which played out as a series of letters to the editor of The Age newspaper over the following week, Geelong accused South Melbourne of doing this deliberately, since Geelong's small and speedy team was well known for dominating final quarters when its opponents were fatigued.

 South Melbourne was a slight favourite with bettors, and a considerable amount of private wagering took place on the result.